-FairDiesel Limited has combined the barrel and opposed piston engine architectures and applied new patented concepts to them to produce an exceptionally efficient, well-balanced lightweight engine with inherently low emissions for a wide range of applications.
+combines the axial and opposed piston engine architectures and applies new patented concepts to them to produce an exceptionally efficient, well-balanced lightweight engine with inherently low emissions for a wide range of applications.

 The engine is shown diagrammatically, with opposed pistons acting on shaped cams through rollers.